ozerece/Open-Source-Energy-System-Modeling--HW1/README.md

 ## Description

+Functions included in this assignment are taken from my doctoral research.

 ### Function 1 : norm_df()

 - In this function, I'm normalizing the hourly domestic hot water demand of Belgium by dividing each hourly demand by the total demand (sum of all hourly demand).